anp/rapidhash/README.md

 assert_eq!(rapidhash(b"hello world"), 11653223729569656151);
 ```

-Please see the [`portable-hash` crate](https://github.com/hoxxep/portable-hash) using the standard library hashing traits is not recommended for portable hashing.
+Please see the [`portable-hash` crate](https://github.com/hoxxep/portable-hash) for why using the standard library hashing traits is not recommended for portable hashing.
 Rapidhash is planning to implement the `PortableHash` and `PortableHasher` traits in a future release.

 ### In-Memory Hashing
 Following rust's `std::hash` traits, the underlying hash function may change between minor versions, and is only suitable for in-memory hashing.
 These types are optimised for speed and minimal DoS resistance, available in the `rapidhash::fast` and `rapidhash::quality` flavours.